abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 them from a layperson.
 The flowers on the shrine came from our friend Apple.

-As monastics, it’s nice that for almost any material item around us we can name the specific person or group of people who offered it.
+As monastics, it’s nice that, for almost any material item around us, we can name the specific person or group of people who offered it.
 By doing this we realize that absolutely everything we have is a gift from faithful and generous people.
 As alms mendicants, we rely on the